Alimotu Pelewura: Early life

-LMWA
+Lagos Market Women's Association

-The Lagos Market Women's Association was founded in the 1920s by Pelewura and a few other market leaders.
-Pelewura, a fish trader was the alaga (head) of the Ereko market became the association's premier president.
-During her reign, LMWA protested against imposed taxation and price controls of produce both incidents she believed will impact negatively on the livelihood of women.
+The Lagos Market Women's Association was founded in the 1920s by Pelewura and others.
+Pelewura, a fish trader, was the head of the Ereko market became the association's president.
+Under her leadership, LMWA protested against taxation and price controls of produce, both of which she believed would negatively impact on the livelihood of women.

 Politics and agitation against taxation

 In the 1932, Pelewura led market women in protest against direct taxation of women by the colonial government.
 When rumors surfaced about a proposed tax on women, Pelewura was a member of a committee of women that marched to the government house in protest against the proposed plan.
 In the same year, due to her leadership of the protest, she was appointed as a women's representative in the Ilu Committee, an advisory group organized by the Oba of Lagos.
 In the mid 1930s, she led a protest against the relocation of the Ereko market to the Oluwole area of Lagos, Pelewura and some Ereko women attempted to physically block any relocation action by authorities which led to her detention.
 The market women in Lagos rallied in her support and she and other women detainees were released.

-In 1940, the colonial government proposed a new taxation plan on women who earned above 50 pounds.
+In 1940, the colonial government proposed a taxation plan on women who earned above 50 pounds.
 Female taxation was a novelty in Yorubaland and the women again rose in protest, Pelewura and other women objected because of its novelty and also because of the challenging economic difficulties such as high unemployment rates as a result of World War II.
-Though not many market women among the 8,000 plus members of her organization earned above 50 pounds, she felt it could be a slippery slope towards full taxation of women.
-However, on taxation of women, the colonial government did not budge but responded by increasing the taxable income to those earning more than 200 pounds.
+Though not many market women earned above 50 pounds, she felt it could be a slippery slope towards full taxation of women.
+However, the colonial government responded by increasing the taxable income to those earning more than 200 pounds.

-In 1939, Pelewura became an executive member of the Nigerian Union of Young Democrats, a youthful party that was closely aligned with NNDP.
-She sometimes acted as a speaker in NNDP's rallies and spoke publicly on behalf of NNDP candidates even though women were disenfranchised.
-She was also briefly a member of the Oyinkan Abayomi led Nigerian Women's Party.
+In 1939, Pelewura became an executive member of the Nigerian Union of Young Democrats, a party that was aligned with NNDP.
+She sometimes acted as a speaker in NNDP's rallies on behalf of NNDP candidates, even though women were disenfranchised.
+She was briefly a member of the Oyinkan Abayomi led Nigerian Women's Party.